-If you have integrated your accounting software with WISK (currently only Quickbooks), you’ll see a “Tax name in accounting” field.
+If you have integrated your accounting software with WISK (currently only Quickbooks Online), you’ll see a “Tax name in accounting” field.
 Click the drop-down menu to select from the taxes already in your accounting software.

 When you select this, the tax name field updates automatically to your selection.
 Selecting the correct “Tax name in accounting” is important because it links the tax in WISK to the tax in your accounting software.
 If they aren’t linked, invoices won’t export to your accounting software.

 After creating the tax, you need to assign the rate.